Shikhar2205/Kaggle/README.md

-# Kaggle notebooks for competitions
+# python scripts for kaggle competitions